-Reframing is about taking an idea and looking at it from a variety of angles to shift how we view the situation.
-Often it is as simple as asking: What did we learn?
+Reframing is as simple as asking: What did we learn?
 How else might we look at the situation?
 A simple shift in how we look at things can change our view significantly.
 I know, I’ve done it for myself…

 As an entrepreneur I find myself trying new things all the time – and as a result find myself in “failure” mode more than I would like (I hear similar messages from my clients as well).
 However, something I read or watched helped me to reframe this.
 Now I look at each new thing that I try as an “experiment” and a means of gathering data that will help me fine-tune my offerings to better meet the needs of my clients.
 This simple shift, which I explored in my blog post I can’t fail these tests – and neither can you! has had a significant impact on my growth mindset.